OS: iPadOS 16

 Price: $799 for 11-inch, $1,099 for 12.9-inch (starting)

 The iPad Pro 2022 is a fantastic tablet.
-On its own, it’s one of the best tablets out there due to its elegant design and powerful M2 processor.
-New iPadOS 16 features such as Stage Manager and Apple Pencil Hover also work great on this tablet.
-If you’re new to iPads or own a much older model, the iPad Pro 2022 is an easy device to recommend.
+On its own, it’s one of the best tablets out there due to its elegant design and powerful M2 processor. iPadOS 16 features such as Stage Manager and Apple Pencil Hover also work great on this tablet.
+If you’re new to the best iPads or own a much older model, the iPad Pro 2022 is an easy device to recommend.

 That said, the M2 chip is the only substantial upgrade the new iPad Pro has to offer over the iPad Pro 2021.
 Apple Pencil Hover is exclusive to the iPad Pro 2022, but it’s not exactly a “must-have” feature for most users.
-Unless you absolutely need the nominal performance boost, it’s hard to justify upgrading to the new model from a recent iPad Pro.
+Unless you absolutely need the nominal performance boost, it’s hard to justify upgrading to the latest model from the previous iPad Pro.

-In this iPad Pro 2022 review, I'll go over the tablet's main features, how it differs from last year's model and ultimately try to help you decide whether or not Apple’s premium tablet is right for you.
+In this iPad Pro 2022 review, I'll go over the tablet's main features, how it differs from its predecessor and ultimately try to help you decide whether or not Apple’s premium tablet is right for you.

 iPad Pro 2022 review: Price and availability